Find answers to common questions.

 You’ll see the option to make a Gift Aid declaration in your donation receipt after making a donation to your chosen charity.
 Or you can visit the PayPal form directly to opt in.

-For more information on selling items through the eBay for Charity program, visit eBay for Charity.
+For more information on selling items through the eBay for Charity programme, visit eBay for Charity.

 When, as an eBay seller, you commit to donating all or part of the proceeds of an eBay sale to a charity, PayPal Giving Fund collects the donation after your items sell, when you have received payment from the buyer.
 Donations will be deducted from your PayPal account if you have added your PayPal account as your Charity payment method in your eBay account.
 If you have not done this yet, we will send you an invoice, and you can pay with another payment method.